tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ## GREASE ECH {#grease-ech}

-The GREASE ECH mechanism allows a connection between and ECH-capable client and a non-ECH server to appear to use ECH, thus reducing the extent to which ECH connections stick out (see {{dont-stick-out}}).
+The GREASE ECH mechanism allows a connection between an ECH-capable client and a non-ECH server to appear to use ECH, thus reducing the extent to which ECH connections stick out (see {{dont-stick-out}}).